 Big Blue River/Tuttle Creek Lake Interstate Targeted Watersheds Grant Project - In April 2006, the U.S. EPA awarded an \$810,000 Targeted Watersheds Grant to NDEQ on behalf of the Big Blue River/Tuttle Creek Lake Watershed Partners.
 This was one of 12 grants awarded nationally to outstanding watershed coalitions as part of the EPA's third round of Targeted Watersheds grants (TWG).
-This watershed partnership involves a wide array of agricultural and water quality organizations in Nebraska and Kansas that have been working together for many years to coordinate monitoring, educational outreach, installation of Best Management Practices (BMPs), and improve water quality in the Big Blue River Basin and Tuttle Creek Lake, Tuttle Creek Lake is a large impoundment on the lower Big Blue River near Manhattan, Kansas; however, three-fourths of the lake's drainage area is in Nebraska.
+This watershed partnership involves a wide array of agricultural and water quality organizations in Nebraska and Kansas that have been working together for many years to coordinate monitoring, educational outreach, installation of Best Management Practices (BMPs), and improve water quality in the Big Blue River Basin and Tuttle Creek Lake.
+Tuttle Creek Lake is a large impoundment on the lower Big Blue River near Manhattan, Kansas; however, three-fourths of the lake's drainage area is in Nebraska.
 This project addresses multi-jurisdictional water quality problems involving excessive runoff of sediment, nutrients, herbicides, and bacteria.
-Most project activities will be focused in a critical four-county area near the Nebraska-Kansas state line.
-Much pre-project water quality data has been collected and presently, conservation measures are being installed, including no-till farming systems and riparian buffer strips.
-Cost share payments are being used to encourage and support landowner participation.
-Follow-up monitoring was conducted in 2010 with weekly samples from 13 sites April through September and run-off data was collected from 4 sites during periods of significant precipitation.
-This data will be used with models to assess the effectiveness of the BMP's implemented during this program.
+Most project activities are focused in a critical four-county area near the Nebraska-Kansas state line.
+Cost share payments for BMP installation were used to encourage and support landowner participation.
+The majority of BMPs installed for this project included no-till farming systems, terraces, field borders, and riparian buffer strips.
+The monitoring data that was collected in 2010 is being assessed to determine post-project water quality conditions.
+The 2010 water quality conditions are being compared to the pre-project assessments in conjunction with models to assess the effectiveness of the BMPs installed during this project.
+The TWG project is being completed and a final report will be prepared to summarize the results.